How To Pass the KYC Process at Online Gambling Sites

 • Providing Documents in a Non-Approved Format: The instructions require a PDF or JPEG format, but you submit documents in a non-standard format like TIFF or BMP, which the system cannot process.

-• Not Submitting All Required Documents: The KYC process asks for both a government-issued ID and proof of address, but you only provide one and neglect the other.
+• Not Submitting All Required Documents: The KYC process asks for a government-issued ID and proof of address, but you only provide one and neglect the other.

-• Submitting Altered or Edited Documents: You submit photoshopped or edited versions of your documents, even if the changes are small or superficial (such as cropping), leading to suspicion that the document has been tampered with.
+• Submitting Altered or Edited Documents: You submit photoshopped or edited versions of your documents, even if the changes are minor or superficial (such as cropping), leading to suspicion that the document has been tampered with.

 • Not Including Translations (When Required): If the submitted document is in a language not accepted by the KYC system and you don’t provide an official translation, the document may be rejected.